-- As kids, what were the messages you learned about self-esteem?
+As a kid, what were the messages you learned about self-esteem?

-- Was it considered to be conceited or self centered?
+Was self-esteem considered to be conceited or self centered?

-- Did adults set the example by talking about their successes without acting better than everyone else?
+Did adults set the example by sharing their successes without acting better than everyone else?

 Building self-esteem is a vital part of healthy parenting.
 Children need constant reassurance and positive feedback to develop a healthy sense of self.
 As they become teenagers, they need praise for who they are becoming and their unique gifts.

 If you lacked confidence as a child, you may not know how to model healthy self-esteem for your kids.
-It's difficult to teach what you don't have.
+It's difficult to teach what you didn't learn.

 In 12 step programs, there is a writing exercise called a personal inventory.
-It's writing out details of past events in order to understand your behavior.
-It provides clarity and helps heal past wounds.
+It focuses on the impact of past events in order to understand present behavior.
+Doing this provides clarity and helps heal past wounds.

 This personal inventory addresses painful experiences that impact self-esteem.
 Here's how you start.

-- Write something or someone you resent.
+Write about an old hurt or resentment.
 Tell the story.

-- Write out what you contributed to the situation, such as reactions, thoughts and emotions.
+Write out what you contributed to the situation, such as your reactions, thoughts and emotions.

 Getting it out on paper gets to the root of the issue.
-It can highlight problems areas that get in the way of feeling good about yourself.
+It can highlight problem areas that get in the way of feeling good about yourself.

-If you write about childhood abuse, the your "contribution" will be blank.
+If you write about childhood abuse, your "part" will be blank.
 There is no personal responsibility in abuse suffered.
 Usually, the relief comes from realizing your part in the situation which creates empathy for others.
+This also lessens anger.

-- Write a letter of forgiveness to yourself.
-Making mistakes is how we learn!
+Write a letter of forgiveness to yourself.
+Mistakes are how we learn!